Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 If you do not work, who pays for your expenses?

-How many different job have you had?
+How many different jobs have you had?

 Have you ever been fired from a job?